 Where things get interesting is that Sleekplan also gives you NPS and CSAT surveys you can run on your website.
 If you want to collect more than just product feedback, this is a nice entry point without paying extra for survey software.

-There is a free plan which gives you access to unlimited tracked users, feedback entries and subscribers.
-However, you don’t really own any of your data as there are 0 seats on the team.
-The Starter plans gets you all of that with 3 seats plus the roadmaps feature, all at $15 per month.
+There is a free plan which gives you access to unlimited tracked users, feedback entries, and subscribers.
+However, you don’t own any of your data as there are 0 seats on the team.
+The Starter plans to get you all of that with 3 seats plus the roadmaps feature, all at $15 per month.

-As attractive as that may sound, the tool is still in its infancy and many customers complain with UX and UI issues both in the back end and in the front end when displayed to the end user.
+As attractive as that may sound, the tool is still in its infancy and many customers complain about UX and UI issues both in the back-end and the front-end when displayed to the end user.
 If you’re willing to make that gamble and you like the extra feature with surveys - this is a good choice.

 Upvoty is an excellent tool if you’re looking for something lightweight without the added complexities of a full-scale tool like Productboard.
 For a startup, it ticks all the boxes and it comes at a price that is hard to say no to.

 But there are better solutions.
-If you’re looking for an Upvoty alternative that has all of those features, a sleeker user experience and a super pricing, make sure to give FeedBear a try!
+If you’re looking for an Upvoty alternative that has better features, a sleeker user experience, and a superb pricing plan, make sure to give FeedBear a try!
 Sign up for your free trial today to see why we’re the superior customer feedback tool.